The Truth About “Sacred” Names

-The Theological Wordbook of the Old Testament (Archer, Waltke and Harris, Moody Press, 1980) gives a thorough exposition of the wording of this commandment.
-Demonstrating that the term translated “in vain” comes from the Hebrew shaw’, the authors go on explain that a literal rendering would be that you shall not “lift up the name” of the Lord your God thoughtlessly.
+The Theological Wordbook of the Old Testament gives a thorough exposition of the wording of this commandment.
+Demonstrating that the term translated “in vain” comes from the Hebrew shaw’, the authors explain that a literal rendering would be that you shall not “lift up the name” of the Lord your God thoughtlessly.
 “That the primary meaning of shaw’ is ‘emptiness, vanity’ no one can challenge.
-It designates anything that is unsubstantial, unreal, worthless, either materially or morally" (Archer, vol. 2, p.
+It designates anything that is unsubstantial, unreal, worthless, either materially or morally” (1980, vol. 2, p.
 908).
-Let us examine the way the Hebrew term rendered “in vain” is used in the Old Testament, and let the Bible interpret itself.
+Let us examine the way the Hebrew term rendered “in vain” is used in the Old Testament and let the Bible interpret itself.

 Notice some examples from the book of Jeremiah.
 Here the word is used in its adverbial form, just as it is used in Exodus 20:7 and Deuteronomy 5:11.
-In Jeremiah 2:30 God states: "In vain I have chastened your children; they received no correction.”
-Jeremiah 4:30 states: "in vain you will make yourself fair, your lovers will despise you..."
-In Jeremiah 46:11 the prophet declares: "in vain you will use many medicines; you shall not be cured.”
+In Jeremiah 2:30 God states, “In vain I have chastened your children; they received no correction.”
+Jeremiah 4:30 states that “in vain you will make yourself fair; your lovers will despise you....”
+In Jeremiah 46:11 the prophet declares that “in vain you will use many medicines; you shall not be cured.”
 Clearly, in all of these examples, the term “in vain” means something that is used in an empty and useless way that accomplishes nothing of real value.

 The commandment clearly instructs us that we must not use the Creator’s name in a way that is empty or thoughtless.
 We are not to lift up His name in a way that is useless, but rather we are to show deep reverence and respect at all times.

 The Meaning of a Name